ki3n/lirobot/README.md

 Before running the script, there are a few things to understand:
 1. Do not run two instances of this script at the same time from the same account OR two instances of this script at the same time from the same IP.
 I left the script very basic so that others could use the script for their own needs.
 It seems that LinkedIn.com has a way to detect robots by their frequency of requests, but not by using a web driver directly.
 I leave the user to sort out the process of changing request headers, JavaScript document object names, etc...

-2. You need to change the browser instance opened by ''driver = webdriver.Firefox()'' on line 35 to match your browser.
+2. You need to change the browser instance opened by ``driver = webdriver.Firefox()`` on line 35 to match your browser.
 The code was tested on the Firefox browser.

 3. You will need to enter in your own information into the *Parameters* section of the script at the top.
 The section is commented well to help the user understand what they need to enter.